- Our Work

 When international trade in wildlife goes unchecked, overexploitation occurs, driving species into near extinction.
 Hundreds of species like vaquitas, sea turtles, parrots, sharks, and elephants have already suffered enormous population declines because of illegal trade.

 The legal trade in wildlife is estimated to be worth $183 billion worldwide.
 The illegal wildlife trade is estimated to be worth another $7-23 billion, making it the third largest illegal trade by dollar value, after drugs and guns.
-The United States is the second-largest consumer of both legal and illegal wildlife, and the role that it plays in combatting wildlife trafficking is crucial.
+The United States is one of the largest consumers of both legal and illegal wildlife in the world, and the role that it plays in combatting wildlife trafficking is crucial.

 Defenders’ International Conservation Program focuses on wildlife trade in species native to Latin America, the Caribbean and Mexico, and the many illegal wildlife trade hotspots in this region.
 The illegal trade in this region includes exotic birds, coral, sea turtles, iguanas, queen conch, caiman, and crocodiles, among others.
 In combating wildlife trafficking, we also focus on issues in the United States that can impact wildlife around the world, such as domestic consumer demand, domestic law enforcement, and state and federal trade bans.